-The first fossils to be named Homo habilis were discovered at the site of Olduvai Gorge in Tanzania, East Africa, by members of a team led by Louis and Mary Leakey (Fig. 10.4).
-The Leakey family had been conducting fieldwork in the area since the 1930s and had discovered other hominin fossils at the site, such as the robust Australopithecus boisei.
+The first fossils to be named Homo habilis were discovered at the site of Olduvai Gorge in Tanzania, East Africa, by members of a team led by Louis and Mary Leakey (Figure 10.4).
+The Leakey family had been conducting fieldwork in the area since the 1930s and had discovered other hominin fossils at the site, such as the robust Paranthropos boisei.
 The key specimen, a juvenile individual, was actually found by their 20-year-old son Jonathan Leakey.
 Louis Leakey invited South African paleoanthropologist Philip Tobias and British anatomist John Napier to reconstruct and analyze the remains.
 The fossil of the juvenile shown in Figure 10.5 (now known as OH-7) consisted of a lower jaw, parts of the parietal bones of the skull, and some hand and finger bones.
-Potassium-argon dating of the rock layers showed that the fossil dated to about 1.75 million years.
+The fossil was dated by potassium-argon dating to about 1.75 million years.
 In 1964, the team published their findings in the scientific journal Nature (Leakey et al. 1964).
 As described in the publication, the new fossils had smaller molar teeth that were less "bulgy" than australopithecine teeth.
-Although the primary specimen was not yet fully grown, an estimate of its anticipated adult brain size would make it somewhat larger-brained than australopithecines such as A. africanus.
-The hand bones were similar to humans' in that they were capable of a precision grip.
+Although the primary specimen was not yet fully grown, an estimate of its anticipated adult brain size would make it somewhat larger-brained than australopithecines such as Austalopithecus africanus.
+The hand bones were capable of a precision grip like a human's hand.
 This increased the likelihood that stone tools found earlier at Olduvai Gorge were made by this group of hominins.
 Based on these findings, the authors inferred that it was a new species that should be classified in the genus Homo.
 They gave it the name Homo habilis, meaning "handy" or "skilled."